ninabarzh/broomstick/content/posts/digital-currencies.md

 ---

 Digital currencies are not toys, trends, or tech upgrades.
-They are instruments of economic transformation—and, potentially, control.
+They are instruments of economic change—and, potentially, control.
 Cryptocurrencies have already shown us the chaos that emerges when financial systems are unmoored from regulation, law, and reason.
 CBDCs threaten to bring order to that chaos—but the kind of order you get in a high-security prison.